iotize-sas/Open-Projects/DigiTapLock-demo/README.md

 ## IoTize Studio

-1. Open the TapNLink configruation project `iotize_studio/DigiTapLock.iotz` with IoTize Studio.
+1. Open the TapNLink configuration project `iotize_studio/DigiTapLock.iotz` with IoTize Studio.
 For more information about Studio, [click here](http://docs.iotize.com/UserManuals/IotizeStudio/).
 2. In the `IoTize_Studio/Tap` section, set `User internal JVM` to `Yes` and set the `.java` file path `java/DigiTapLock.java`.
 3. In IoTize Studio execute the `java` build to generate the `.bcb` file.
 4. Configure your `TapNLink` using `IoTize Studio` :